thorsten-l/ESP8266-WiFi-Socket-NG/README.md

 Alternative Firmware for `https://www.obi.de/hausfunksteuerung/wifi-stecker-schuko/p/2291706`

+## Attention

+The Development of this repository has stopped!
+Every further development will be done in [this](https://github.com/thorsten-l/ESP8266-WiFi-Socket-II) repository.

 ## New OBI Wifi Socket since late 2018

 Find the new repository for new OBI socket [here](https://github.com/thorsten-l/ESP8266-WiFi-Socket-II).